Split Unlearning: Preliminaries

 \subsection{Machine Unlearning}

-As laws regarding users' privacy continue to evolve, a notable example being Article 17 of the GDPR, it becomes essential to consider the right to be forgotten in the context of ML.
-This right mandates the removal and retraining of a part of the data from a dataset if a user requests it, aligning with an increasing focus on privacy and security.
-In the daily applications of ML, users' private data are frequently utilized.
-GDPR plays a significant role in this scenario, as it regulates the usability of this data and requires appropriate protection measures, including erasure.
-Consequently, the concept of machine unlearning has emerged as a method to deal with security threats in ML models and protect users' privacy from violation using ML platforms.
+Machine unlearning~\cite{shaik2024exploring,liu2024survey,nguyen2022survey,qu2023learn} involves removing the influence of specific data subsets from a trained model while preserving its performance on the remaining data.
+The goal is to eliminate the impact of certain labels on the model's predictions without compromising accuracy on the retained data.
+Let $D = \{ \left( X_{i}, Y_{q} \right) \}_{i=1,q=1}$ represent the dataset, where $X_{i}$ is the $i$-th training sample and $Y_{q} \in \{ 1, \cdots, Q \}$ is its label.
+Unlearning removes the influence of subset $D_u \subset D$ with labels $Y_u$ while preserving performance on the remaining data $D_r = D \backslash D_u$ with labels $Y_o$, ensuring $Y_u$ is forgotten and predictions $Y_o$ remain accurate.

-\textbf{Retraining from scratch.} The implementation of unlearning involves complex processes and can be tackled in several ways.
-The most direct method is Retraining from Scratch.
-Here, the revoked sample is deleted, and the ML model is retrained using the original dataset without the deleted sample.
-Though this method is effective and easy to enforce, the computational overhead becomes prohibitive for complex models and large datasets~\cite{qu2023learn, nguyen2022survey}.
+\textbf{Retraining.} The most direct and effective, though not efficient, method of implementing unlearning is retraining~\cite{retrain,retrain1}.
+In this method, the revoked sample is deleted, and the model is retrained on the original dataset minus the deleted sample, denoted as $D_r = D \setminus {((X_i, Y_q)} \subset D_u)$.
+While this method is effective and straightforward, the computational overhead becomes prohibitive for complex models and large datasets.

+\textbf{Alternatives.} Referring to fine-tuning, gradient ascent, and knowledge distillation, These unlearning methods are proposed to improve unlearning efficiency compared to retraining, but they still consider retraining as the baseline for unlearning effectiveness~\cite{qu2023learn,nguyen2022survey,distil1Unl}, including: \begin{packeditemize} \item \textit{Fine-tuning.} Adjusting the model parameters by further training on $D_r$ to deliberately induce catastrophic forgetting of $D_u$, typically using \( W^{(t+1)} = W^{(t)} - \eta \nabla \mathcal{L}_{r}(W^{(t)}) \), where \( \mathcal{L}_{r} \) is the loss function computed on the retained data.